nickserv/add-hooks/README.md

 # `add-hooks`
-Emacs macro for setting multiple hooks.
+Emacs function for setting multiple hooks.

 Typically, you would need to call `add-hook` multiple times with similar arguments to declare multiple functions for one hook, or